 INTEGRA CPD currently comprises mainly workshops, groups, courses and events run by Morit Heitzler and Michael Soth who have been teaching and leading groups for many years (they have between them more than 50 years of experience of running groups and workshops).
 Michael co-facilitates CPD weekends with his friend and colleague Nick Totton who is the most experienced therapist, group leader and writer on embodied-relational therapy.

 In the future we will invite some selected colleagues to join us in delivering the programme.
 We will expect them to not only have exceptional qualities, knowledge and skills as therapists, but they must also be good teachers and groupleaders, i.e. have the ability to set up and facilitate experiential group environments that are conducive to participants maximising their learning.

-Michael taught the main module of the 3rd-year training group ‘Charge in the therapeutic relationship’ at Chiron for many years, alongside teaching on various counselling and psychotherapy training courses since 1986.
-Over the last few years he has focussed on CPD training, on a wide range of topics, both through other organisations (e.g. CONFER, CABP. etc) and independently, sharing his integrative-embodied-relational approach with a wide range of therapists from across the modalities.
+Michael taught the main module of the 3rd-year training group ‘Charge in the therapeutic relationship’ at Chiron for many years (1993 - 2010), alongside teaching on various counselling and psychotherapy training courses since 1986.
+Over the last few years he has focussed on CPD training, on a wide range of topics, both through other organisations (e.g. CONFER, CABP, etc) and independently, sharing his integrative-embodied-relational approach with a wide range of therapists from across the modalities.
 Since 1988 he has worked as a supervisor for a wide range of therapeutic practitioners, and also mentors group facilitators, coaches and organisational consultants.
-He also has experience of group dynamics and facilitating organisations.
+He also has experience of group dynamics as well as facilitating organisations.

 For more information about our approach to CPD learning, and how we aim to integrate participants’ learning process (both theoretical and skills-based) with their personal process as well as with the group process, see our more detailed pages on ‘Your Learning‘.

 This website is dedicated to the continuing professional development of counsellors and psychotherapists, and does not give information about our private practice as therapists.
-If you are seeking individual therapy, you may want to contact Morit or Michael for the Assessment & Referral Service they are offering (mainly in Oxford and Oxfordshire, but increasingly all over the country and sometimes internationally).
+If you are seeking individual therapy, you may want to contact Morit or Michael for the Assessment & Referral Service they are offering.

 Please get in touch if you are interested and want to be included in the waiting list we are currently maintaining for this.